rust-stuco/lectures/week4/slides.md

 # Removing Code Duplication

-That was ugly, let's extract our logic into a function called `largest`.
+This requires duplicate code—to prevent this, we can make a function called `largest`.

 ```rust
 fn largest(list: &[i32]) -> &i32 {